maietta/mre-sveltekit-canvas/README.md

 `npm install`
 `npm run build`

+Test the build locally:

+`npm run dev`

+Visit http://localhost:5173 and see that an image loads correctly.
+This is not a page, but rather an image with some text on it.
+As you can see, it works fine.

 Then,

 Simulate "production" environment:

-`docker build -t test -f Dockerfile && docker run -p 80:80 test`
+`docker build -t test . && docker run -p 80:80 test`

 The build will fail with the following error: